 Who Is Robert Knievel?

-Born on May 7, 1962, Robert Edward “Robbie” Knievel III is the son of legendary daredevil Robert “Evel” Knievel.
+Robert Edward “Robbie” Knievel III is the son of legendary daredevil Robert “Evel” Knievel.
 Knievel began jumping motorcycles at a young age, and began his successful career while still a teenager.
 Since then, he has broken 20 world records and made more than 350 jumps, many in homage to his famous father.
 Injuries from these stunts have prevented Knievel from performing in recent years.
 He was inducted into the Motorcycle Hall of Fame in 2007.

 Early Years and Relationship with Evel Knievel